momopay/momo/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the desired tests manually, launch `src/test/test_desire`.
+To run the momod tests manually, launch `src/test/test_desire`.

-To add more desired tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more momod tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.